Jonathan Joseph (rugby union): England

 Joseph progressed through the England age-grade ranks and started for the England U20 side that defeated Ireland in the final round of the 2011 Six Nations Under 20s Championship to complete a grand slam.
-Later that year he was a member of the squad that finished runners up to New Zealand in the final of the 2011 IRB Junior World Championship alongside future England teammates Mako Vunipola, Joe Launchbury, George Ford, Owen Farrell, Elliot Daly and Christian Wade amongst others.
-In February 2012 Joseph made his debut at England 'A' level in a defeat against Scotland.
+Later that year he was a member of the squad that finished as runners-up to New Zealand in the final of the 2011 IRB Junior World Championship alongside future England teammates Mako Vunipola, Joe Launchbury, George Ford, Owen Farrell, Elliot Daly and Christian Wade, amongst others.
+In February 2012, Joseph made his debut at England 'A' level in a defeat against Scotland.

 Joseph was one of thirteen uncapped players selected by England head coach Stuart Lancaster for the 2012 mid-year tour of South Africa.
-On 9 June 2022 he made his debut as a second-half substitute for Mike Brown in the first test defeat at Kings Park Stadium.
-An injury to Brad Barritt allowed Joseph to start the subsequent two tests at outside-centre alongside Manu Tuilagi.
-He was ruled out of the 2013 Six Nations through injury but was named to start both test matches on the subsequent tour of Argentina.
+On 9 June 2012, he made his debut as a second-half substitute for Mike Brown in the first Test defeat at Kings Park Stadium.
+An injury to Brad Barritt allowed Joseph to start the subsequent two Tests at outside-centre alongside Manu Tuilagi.
+He was ruled out of the 2013 Six Nations through injury but was named to start both Test matches on the subsequent tour of Argentina.

 Joseph scored his first international try against Wales in the opening game of the 2015 Six Nations.
 In the next round he scored twice against Italy and was named player of the match.
 Joseph recorded his fourth try of the competition in the penultimate round against Scotland to finish the top try scorer of the tournament.
 On 14 May 2015, it was announced that Joseph had won the Rugby Players' Association 'Player's Player of the Year' and 'England Player of the Year' for his outstanding performances for both club and country during the 2014–15 season.
 He was included in the squad for the 2015 Rugby World Cup and scored in a warm-up loss to France.
 He played in three of their four pool games as the hosts failed to reach the knockout phase.